jasp-stats/jasp-desktop/Resources/Help/analyses/ttestbayesianonesample.md

 - BF01: Bayes factor to quantify evidence for the null hypothesis relative to the alternative hypothesis.
 - Log(BF10): Natural logarithm of BF10.

+#### Tests
+- Student: Student's t-test.
+This option is selected by default.
+- Wilcoxon signed-rank: Wilcoxon signed-rank test.
+  - No. samples: The number of MCMC samples to use.

 #### Prior
 - Standardized effect size
   - Default